 Kids need rules to be concrete.
 When parents say, “be respectful”, younger children, especially, cannot understand how to apply that because they do not know what behavior is or is not respectful.
 Instead, the rule should include an example of disrespectful behavior, such as “No name calling, whining, eye-rolling.”
 On the flip side of that, you can include “DO” rules that encompass behavior you find respectful, such as, “We say, ‘May I please,’ instead of ‘I want’ or ‘gimme’”.

 Decide ahead of time who will be involved in making the rules.
 If your children are old enough to help you fairly determine some ground rules, include them.
-This helps them gain confidence in abiding by them, and helps them play a role in the consequences to breaking them.
+This helps them gain confidence in abiding by them and helps them play a role in the consequences of breaking them.

-Family rules not only help children understand what is expected of them, it keeps adults accountable to consistency in their behavior and reactions.
+Family rules not only help children understand what is expected of them, but they also keep adults accountable for consistency in their behavior and reactions.
 When the rules are laid out, everyone can get to enjoying life.
 It reduces the unpredictable element that can stress both parent and child.
-Remember that as much as possible, with every negative “don’t” rule, you will want to guide your child into the positive “do” action.
-This helps them and you not feel as though all you say is ‘no’ without rhyme or reason, which can also lead to rebellion.
+Remember that, as much as possible, with every negative “don’t” rule, you will want to guide your child into the positive “do” action.
+This helps them and you avoid feeling as though all you say is ‘no’ without rhyme or reason, which can also lead to rebellion.
 Explain yourself when applicable, but also understand that authority does not always have to give a reason, especially when older children may use it as a manipulation tool to debate rules that are not open for debate.
 Giving your children the answer to what good choices are over bad ones is the best option.
 This will stand as the best guidance for directing them and helping them learn to make good choices in the future.
-It also trains them for taking proper responsibility for themselves.
+It also trains them to take proper responsibility for themselves.